Here’s a fact about me – I’ve never travelled abroad alone.

 But I don’t think you necessarily need to leave the country to be a solo traveller…

-No matter how long you’ve lived in London it’s highly unlikely you’ve explored everywhere and seen everything the city has too offer.
-I’ve been living in and around London my entire life and I still have an endless list of places I haven’t been all the way from from zone 1 to 6.
+No matter how long you’ve lived in London it’s highly unlikely you’ve explored everywhere and seen everything the city has to offer.
+I’ve been living in and around London my entire life and I still have an endless list of places I haven’t been all the way from zone 1 to 6.

 This is why I’ve started taking ‘Me Days’ where I wake up early, pack a bag, grab my camera and head out for the day to a new area of the city… totally alone.